devnote-dev/ptero-notes/pterodactyl/application/users.md

 ### `GET /users/external/:external_id`

-Return a user by its 'external_id` (string).
+Return a user by its `external_id` (string).
 Supports the above "include" parameter.

 ### `POST /users`